About this Property

 - Hotel resort

-This handsome boutique property blends modern lines with traditional architectural elements unique to Charleston, South Carolina, one of America’s most appealing cities.
+This impressive boutique property blends modern lines with traditional architectural elements unique to Charleston, South Carolina, one of America’s most striking cities.
 This King 583 option offers a well-appointed accommodation of a 1-bedroom deluxe villa.

 Located in the heart of the city along Upper King Street, the resort is within walking distance of award-winning eateries, art galleries, great shopping and more.
 Take a horse-drawn carriage ride along cobblestone streets past stately and lovingly-preserved antebellum mansions and graceful gardens.
 Shop for antiques, appreciate lunch at a tavern dating back to the Revolution or walk down to Waterfront Park to view Fort Sumter still guarding the harbor–the first shots of the Civil War were fired here.
 In the evening, experience the best in Lowcountry cuisine at eateries featuring nationally-recognized chefs.
 Afterward, savor a soulful live jazz performance, or learn more about the history of Charleston on a scary-fun ghost tour!